nekonyuu/nekonyuu.github.io/content/posts/running-an-api-gateway-with-lambdas-in-scala-sam.md

 content_img_path = ""
 date = 2021-07-11T22:00:00Z
 draft = true
-excerpt = "Let's use Scala on serverless APIs" layout = "post" subtitle = "" thumb_img_path = ""
+excerpt = "Let's see how to implement a Lambda in Scala & test it locally with SAM local server !" layout = "post" subtitle = "" thumb_img_path = ""